hamsburger/rainClock/README.md

 ## Problem Statement
 Inspired by rainymood.com, rain clock is a webapp that calms you down after a strenuous day of work.
 Imagine yourself crouching in a glass box -- floating in the middle of the sky -- as showers obliviate you from society.
-You are finally free from the rustling of boots against the floor and the words that people speak, And you are finally given time to think about "What life really means to you?".
+You are finally free from the rustling of rubber boots against the floor and the words that people speak, and you are finally given time to think about "What life really means to you?".

 This app aims to give you the peace of mind to reflect on yourself -- the work you've done, the sacrifices that you have made, the fears you have or haven't conquered, and the beauty that you appreciate.